 To reach this beach you can climb down a very adventurous path.
 This is at your own risk because it is not secure.
 It is a very steep path and the only things you can hold onto are some bamboo sticks and a few ropes.

 When we were here we didn’t know this road was actually very dangerous to climb, so we went down.
-At first this was so pretty fine, it wasn’t that steep.
-But about half-way we really had to climb down on rocks at a 90 degrees.
+At first, this was so pretty fine, it wasn’t that steep.
+But about half-way, we really had to climb down on rocks at 90 degrees.
 While we were climbing this heavy path, people that came from the beach and wanted to get up again had to pass us.
 So it was also very crowded.

-Don’t forget your goggles and snorkel because this is a great snorkelling spot.
-You can see huge coral structures, many fish, manta rays and even the occasional Mola-Mola, also known as sunfish.
+Don’t forget your goggles and snorkel because this is a great snorkeling spot.
+You can see huge coral structures, many fish, manta rays, and even the occasional Mola-Mola, also known as sunfish.

-There is a well paves road that leads to the bay and is takes about 50 minute to drive there from Kelingking Beach.
+There is a well paves road that leads to the bay and it takes about 50 minutes to drive there from Kelingking Beach.